The following blog is an edited transcript from a presentation by Lior Weiss, VP Marketing and Business Dev., Celeno, filmed at Wi-Fi NOW 2019.

 Regarding the cloud services, I think the last layer is the business layer, maybe a dashboard for a service provider that delivers home intrusion services.
 Or it could be a mobile app in for elderly care to alert a family member in the event of an accident.
 All of those are of course driven from a cloud which is provided by a service provider or nursing home caregiver and so forth.
 So, there definitely is a place for cloud-based applications.

-Audience: How long do you think it will take before it becomes mainstream for end user devices to start using the Doppler radar?
+Audience: How long do you think it will take before it becomes mainstream for end user devices to start using Wi-Fi Doppler Imaging and Wi-Fi radar sensors?

 Lior: We announced the technology in early summer.
 We've already announced a few partnerships, including with British Telecom, Orange, and we're also partnering with Comcast.
 I believe it's going to be about a year before we see some commercial grade solutions out there.